A Long Walk in Tanzania

 According to the celebrated naturalist, Hugo van Lawick, hyenas also like to follow wild dogs because they like to eat their dung.
 So great is their addiction that they sometimes try to creep up to sleeping wild dogs in order to lick their bottoms.

 This hasn’t been their only cleaning service: they have often been used for the disposal of ailing and aged human relatives.
 The hyenas do a thorough job, crunching up the bones as well as the flesh – they have the most powerful jaws of any animal.
 Richard told us that one of his Masai house-staff, when a sickly baby unable to suckle, had been put out for the hyenas.
 The next morning his mother went to investigate, and found that not only had he not been killed, but that he now began to suckle.
 He is now an ebullient room steward, although still small – only 5ft 4inches.
-Africans often give people vivid and appropriate nicknames and, ever since the hyena episode, he has been known by no other name except Rubbish.
+Many Tanzanian communities often give people vivid and appropriate nicknames and, ever since the hyena episode, he has been known by no other name except Rubbish.